Inflectra/rapise-samples/CustomColumnScreenshots/README.md

 This Sample demonstrates use of custom columns in RVL.

+## How to Enable
+You need to copy contents of the [User.js](User.js) file into your project and this will enable the magic for the column H.

+## How to Use

 Once the function is installed in `User.js` the behavior of the H column is the following:

 For each `Action` row contents of H cell is checked.